xeruf/mostr/README.md

 - Queueing tasks
 - Allow adding new parent via description?
 - Special commands: help, exit, tutorial, change log level
-- Duplicate task (subtasks? timetracking?)
+- Duplicate task (subtasks? time-tracking?)
 - What if I want to postpone a procedure, i.e. make it pending, or move it across kanban, does this make sense?
 - Dependencies (change from tags to properties so they can be added later? or maybe as a status?)
 - Templates